ramirotorres/OptimizingFranchiseExpansion/README.md

 S[1] S[2],....,S[T]
 latitude longitude \beta

-Thus, the parameters used in the aplication m=1775
+Thus, the parameters used in the aplication:

+m=1775
 T=5
 F=60000